ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 of the emimositnr. for that is not&#x27;nicet in the
 eight of the printer.
 Sigs of Hank The relative rank of offi
-cers in the regular army i
+cers in the regular army is
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:pst:batch_pst_kern_ver01:data:sn86071378:00212477643:1861081401:0364/pct:8.523752,20.150530,14.191221,11.825750/!600,600/0/default.jpg"/>
 </td>